 - 3 After you have downloaded the firmware, click on the Start button on the screen and then wait for some minutes.

-- When the successful message pops up on the screen, and the device then reboots, the iPad blue screen will be eliminated, and your device is ready to use.
+When the success message pops up on the screen, your device reboots and the iPad blue screen issue is solved successfully.

 - For iPad with a Home button, hold the Power button and Home button simultaneously.
 Keep holding both buttons even when the Apple logo appears.
 Release them only when the Recovery Mode screen appears.